Sphereon-SDK/blockchain-proof-sdk/csharp-net45/docs/AllApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new AllApi();
-            var request = new CreateChainRequest(); // CreateChainRequest | Create a new Proof of Existence chain using the provided existence settings
+            var request = new CreateChainRequest(); // CreateChainRequest | Create a new Proof of Existence chain using the provided entity settings

             try
             {
-                // Create a new existence chain
+                // Create a new entity chain
                 CreateChainResponse result = apiInstance.CreateChain(request);
                 Debug.WriteLine(result);
             }